-My own effort in creating a travel record via a blog was magnified during 2020 when I intentionally spent a portion of quarantine taking time to write about my travels on my blog, mostly for the purpose of taking time to remember and record what I’ve experienced through travel.
+My own effort in creating a travel record via starting a travel blog was magnified during 2020 when I intentionally spent a portion of quarantine taking time to write about my travels on my blog, mostly for the purpose of taking time to remember and record what I’ve experienced through travel.

 5. Photos, scrapbooks, captions